asyncapi/community/BOUNTY_PROGRAM.md

 Start date in Bounty Program is counted from Monday of the next week when assignment of the Bounty Issue on GitHub happened.

-In case assignment of the Bounty Issue on GitHub happened at any moment between twenty-second day of March, June, September or December and the last day of the month (inclusive), start date in Bounty Program is counted from the first Monday of the new calendar quarter round.
+In case assignment of the Bounty Issue on GitHub happened during fourth or fifth week of the last month of the calendar quarter, start date in Bounty Program is counted from the first Monday of the new calendar quarter round.

 For Bounty Issues of Complexity Level `Medium`:
 - Draft Pull Request must be submitted not later than on Friday of second week from the start date and updated on every Friday until submission of Final Pull Request